maldua-suite/zimbra-ose-2fa/README.md

 For the final user UI it relies on current Zimbra OSE support for 2FA integrated on the Webmail.

+## Features

+### Integrated with Zimbra Webclient UI

+Seamless integrated with native Zimbra Webclient UI for 2FA.

+### Basic 2FA

+An additional authentication factor based on TOTP (Time-based One-Time Passwords).
+This is compatible with Google Authenticator or Authy.

+### Trusted devices

+Mark your usual device as trusted so that you are not asked for 2FA each time you login.

+### Application specific passwords

+Do you have **Imap** or pop3 applications that do not support 2FA?
+Keep using them with an specific password for each one of them.

+### Scratch codes

+Scratch or one-time use codes are generated so that you can write them down in a paper just in case your 2FA application no longer works for you.

 ## Admin documentation

 ### Installation